kparca/Virtualization-Documentation/virtualization/windowscontainers/about/about_overview.md

 **Windows Server Containers** – provide application isolation through process and namespace isolation technology.
 A Windows Server container shares a kernel with the container host and all containers running on the host.

 **Hyper-V Containers** – expand on the isolation provided by Windows Server Containers by running each container in a highly optimized virtual machine.
-In this configuration the kernel of the container host is not shared with the Hyper-V Containers.
-At present only run Windows VM, though architecturally we could run other OS's assuming we do the same types of optimizations and workflows.Finally within Windows we are limited to Nano and Core.
+In this configuration, the kernel of the container host is not shared with the container and because each container runs in its own virtual machine they don’t share kernel’s either.
+While architecturally the approach could work for other operating systems (linux etc…) Hyper-V Containers are only Windows Server at this time.

 ## Container Fundamentals